Paris Jackson breaks silence on seeking treatment

 Actor-model Paris Jackson opened up on seeking treatment for her emotional health.
 In a long Instagram post, Paris rubbished reports suggesting that she is undergoing treatment.

-"The media is exaggerating per usual.. yes i"ve taken a break from work and social media and my phone because it can be too much sometimes, and everyone deserves a break, but i am happy and healthy and feeling better than ever! gabriel and i have some new music we"re stoked to share with y"all! (@thesoundflowers) hope you guys" new year started out with lots of love and light and all the things. i"ll be back soon," she wrote alongside a picture of herself with a dog, in which the top of her face is cropped out.
+"The media is exaggerating per usual.. yes i've taken a break from work and social media and my phone because it can be too much sometimes, and everyone deserves a break, but i am happy and healthy and feeling better than ever! gabriel and i have some new music we're stoked to share with y'all! (@thesoundflowers) hope you guys' new year started out with lots of love and light and all the things. i'll be back soon, [sic]" she wrote alongside a picture of herself with a dog, in which the top of her face is cropped out.

 View this post on Instagram